| Pathologic Humerus Fracture Reuben Gobezie MD, Brent A. Ponce MD, John Ready MD

 implants with cement fixation remain the treatment of

-Evaluation of the patient with metastatic disease starts
+choice for these lesions.
+Diagnosis Evaluation of the patient with metastatic disease starts

 with a thorough history and physical examination.
 Quality